JamesIves/hlds-docker/README.md

     command: +maxplayers 16 +map cs_italy
 ```

-4. Start the image.
-Once the Half-Life Dedicated Server client starts you'll begin to get a stream of messages from it.
+5. Start the image.
+Once the Half-Life Dedicated Server client starts, you'll receive a stream of messages, including the server's public IP address and any startup errors.

 ```bash
 docker compose up
 ```

-5. Connect to your server snd start playing. ⌨️
+6. Connect to your server and start playing. ⌨️

 ### Pre-Built Images

-If you prefer not to build the image yourself, you can follow the steps below to use a pre-built image on [Docker Hub](https://hub.docker.com/).
+If you prefer not to build the image, follow the steps below to use a pre-built image on [Docker Hub](https://hub.docker.com/).

-> [!NOTE]
-> For these steps you don't need to clone this project locally.

-1. Similar to the build step, define an environment variable for the game you want your server to run.
+1. Define an environment variable for the game you want your server to run.

 ```bash
 export GAME=cstrike
 ```

 2. Create a `docker-compose.yml` file.
-Adjust the `image` property so the tag name corresponds with the game you want to use.
-For example, `jives/hlds:cstrike` for Counter-Strike, and `jives/hlds:valve` for Half-Life.
+Adjust the image property so the tag name corresponds with the game you want to use.

 ```yml
 version: "3.7"